Free interactive D&D 5e SRD stat block

 How to run Giant Ape

 Run it from elevation.
-The ape should enter the scene by dropping from a tree, swinging off a cliff, or tearing the roof off a structure.
-Once it has a target, the move is grapple.
-Athletics +9 is hard for a level 5 to beat, and an ape that picks up the wizard and climbs 40 ft. up a trunk has just removed the party's spellcaster from the fight.
-Treat it as a thrown attack from height: the ape carries the PC up the climb speed, then on a later turn drops them.
-Falling damage from 40 feet is 4d6 bludgeoning, and the ape can keep grappling whoever is left on the ground while the wizard is taking the elevator.
-With AC 12 and no resistances, a giant ape dies fast under focused fire, so you want every grapple turn to count.
+The ape enters by dropping from a tree, swinging off a cliff, or tearing the roof off a structure.
+Once it has a target, the opening move is grapple.
+Athletics plus 9 is hard for a level 5 party to beat, and an ape that picks up the wizard and climbs 40 ft. up a trunk has just removed the spellcaster from the fight.
+On a later turn, drop them.
+Falling damage from 40 feet is 4d6 bludgeoning, and the ape can keep grappling whoever is left on the ground while the wizard takes the elevator down.
+With AC 12 and no resistances, a giant ape dies fast under focused fire, so every grapple turn counts.

-The 168 HP and absent damage immunity list mean the party can chew through this thing in three rounds if they coordinate.
+The 168 HP and absence of damage immunity means the party can chew through this in three rounds if they coordinate.
 The ape's panic trigger is being Bloodied while a melee character is in its face.
-It will drop whoever it grappled, climb the nearest vertical surface, and crash off into terrain the party can't follow.
-Do not have it die in the open.
-A giant ape that limps off into a canyon is a session-three callback for free.
+It will drop whoever it grappled, climb the nearest vertical surface, and crash off into terrain the party cannot follow.
+Don't have it die in the open.
+An ape that limps off into a canyon is a session-three callback for free.

 Describe the smell.
-Wet fur, copper, the sound of breathing that is too loud and too close.
-The ape is not a stat block first, it is a body in the room.
+Wet fur, copper, breathing that is too loud and too close.
+The ape is not a stat block first; it is a body in the room.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.